EdPPF/EdPPF/README.md

 ## About Me!

-I'm a Computer Engineering student at [Universidade de Brasília (UnB)](https://www.unb.br/), Brazil.
+Computer Engineering student from Brazil.
-Focusing on full stack development, most of the time i'll be planning projects and studying new technologies.
+Focusing on full stack development, most of the time I'll be planning projects and studying new technologies.

 Ex-member of [{struct}](https://www.struct.unb.br/)